maegant/ECE4560/lab_pages/Assignment04.markdown

 ---
 layout: page
-title: 4 - Project Proposals
+title: 4 - MuJoCo
 permalink: /lab4/
 parent: Lab
 nav_order: 4
 ---

 For assignment 4, please start brainstorming with your group possible goals for the end-of-year project.
-Each group is asked to provide a writeup on what their final demonstration will be.
+In additional, all groups will be asked to complete this week's assignment for the SO101 robot track.
+This will introduce mujoco simulations which will be useful for future homework assignments.